nioliu/cs-665-final-project/README.md

 - Strategy Pattern:
     - Flexibility: The TaskConfig interface allows for defining multiple strategies, such as retry or timeout strategies, which can be applied to ComplexTask at runtime.
 This increases code flexibility by enabling new behaviors to be added simply by introducing new TaskConfig implementations.
     - Simplicity: The strategy pattern separates configuration logic from task execution logic, making each strategy independent and easier to understand and maintain.
     - Importance of Avoiding Duplicated Code: It prevents duplication in ComplexTask as all specific configuration logics are encapsulated within their respective TaskConfig implementations.

 - Thread Pool Pattern:
-    - Performance Optimization: Utilizes a thread pool to manage the concurrent execution of tasks, enhancing performance and reducing resource consumption.
+    - Performance Optimization: Utilizes a thread pool to manage the concurrent execution of tasks, which is implemented by `TaskManager`, enhancing performance and reducing resource consumption.
     - Simplicity: The use of a thread pool abstracts away the details of thread creation and management, simplifying the handling of concurrent tasks.